November 2023 – 11 March 2025

 or as multiple commands and using sudo:

-After that we need to check Go compiler has been deployed, and in case of installing new version we need to make sure new version is working now:
+After that we need include Go in Path OS variable, then to check Go compiler has been deployed, and in case of installing new version we need to make sure new version is working now:

 go version